Worldwide Guide to Women in Leadership

 Scottish Labour Party Secretary General 1977-88 and 1997-98 Economic Secretary to the Treasury, 1998-99 Deputy Scottish Secretary and Minister of Education and Industry in Scotland and 1999-2001 Minister for Energy and Competitiveness in Europe (b.
 1950-)

-2001-02 Secretary of State of Education and Skills Rt.
+2001-02 Secretary of State for Education and Skills Rt.
 Hon.
 Estelle Morris

 Labour MP 1992-2005, Opposition Whip 1994-95, Schools Minister 1997-98 and Minister of School Standards 1998-2001 and Arts Minister 2003-05.
 Created Baroness Morris of Birmingham Yardley in 2005. (b.
 1960-).(b.
 1960-)

-2001-07 Secretary of State of Culture, Media and Sport Rt.
+2001-07 Secretary of State for Culture, Media and Sport Rt.
 Hon.
-Tessa Jowell
+Dame Tessa Jowell

 2007-10